 Learn more about high fiber food options.

 Consuming these products may have a range of health benefits for people with MS. A high fiber diet can positively affect the body in several ways, including:

 - nourishing the gut bacteria

-- encouraging regular bowel movements
+- promoting regular bowel movements

-Vitamin D is important for everyone, but it may be especially beneficial for people with MS. According to the National Institute of Neurological Disorders and Stroke, people with high levels of vitamin D appear to have a lower chance of developing MS.
+Vitamin D is important for everyone, but it may be especially beneficial for people with MS.

 - oily fish